djaqua/spring-boot-workspace/jdbc-proof-of-concept/README.md

 - src/main/java/com/example/demo/DemoApplication.java
 - src/test/java/com/example/demo/DemoApplicationTests.java

+4. Add source code from step 3 of [this tutorial][1]

+- src/main/java/com/example/SpringJdbcTemplate2PostgreSqlApplication.java

+_NOTE_: the source code inserts a row into the `students` table with values for "full_name", "last_name", and "email"

-4. Configure the database connection in
+5. Configure the database connection according to step 2 of [this tutorial][1]

 - src/main/resources/application.properties

 _NOTE_: the database configuration currently expects to connect to the `spring-boot-workspace` database with password authenticated user 'postgres'

-5. Add source code from step 3 of [d](https://www.codejava.net/frameworks/spring-boot/connect-to-postgresql-database-examples)

-- src/main/java/com/example/SpringJdbcTemplate2PostgreSqlApplication.java

-_NOTE_: the source code inserts a row into the `students` table with values for "full_name", "last_name", and "email"

 6. Compile, package, and run the application